Gear

 However, the ATA welcomes all non-motorized user groups to enjoy this trail and we are developing a guide to help people with disabilities experience the AZT.
 We’ve identified four places where the trail, or access trails, feature wider tread, gentler slopes, and stable surfaces.
 Parking options have been considered as well as accessible amenities.
 Please contact Matt Nelson matthew@aztrail.org for more information.

-The inner gorge of the Grand Canyon is well covered, and the Park Service has requested that we remove these sections from the drop-down menu at sign-up to discourage an influx of people on AZT in a Day.
-We’re asking folks to check out other sections that still need participants.
+The inner gorge of the Grand Canyon is well covered, and the Park Service has requested that we remove these legs from the drop-down menu at sign-up to discourage an influx of people on AZT in a Day.
+We’re asking folks to check out other legs that still need participants.

 Volunteering